frankshearar/Home/Global-Tools---NuGet-Implementation.md

 </Project>
 ```

+[Task 6260](https://github.com/NuGet/Home/issues/6260) to return the machine wide tools folder.

 NuGet will also provide a way to walk the settings based on the CLI working directory.
 Current workaround is RestoreSolutionDirectory.
 [Task 6199](https://github.com/NuGet/Home/issues/6199)

 The install directory will be a V3 style directory.

-The assets file will need to be extended to include the tools folder when packages are marked with the **Tools** PackageType.
+The assets file will need to be extended to include the tools folder when packages are marked with the **CommandLineTool** PackageType.
 [Task 6197](https://github.com/NuGet/Home/issues/6197)

 CLI will read the assets once restore is done to find the correct tool path.
 NuGet will add the tools assets to the assets file, and then CLI will use the respective APIs to get that asset path.